sixcious/url-incrementer/README.md

 URLI (Extension Mascot / Incrementer Robot):
 ![URLI](src/img/extras/urli.png?raw=true "URLI")

 URLI ("yur-lee") increments URLs.
-If the URL has a "page=1" in it or if there's a Next [>] link on the page, URLI can get you to "page=2" quickly and conveniently.
-Use shortcuts or the UI Buttons to increment, or toggle on AUTO to auto-increment and start a webpage slideshow!
-Download n' Increment a series of pages, or combine with AUTO for a unique Auto Incrementer Downloader (experimental feature)!
-You can use URLI on gallery or thumbnail websites, forums, or any site that keeps its URLs organized sequentially.
+For example, if the URL has a "page=1" in it or if there's a Next [>] link on the page, URLI can get you to "page=2" quickly and conveniently.
+You can use shortcuts or the buttons to increment.
+Or toggle on AUTO to auto-increment and start a webpage slideshow!
+Download a series of pages as you increment using AUTO for a unique Auto Incrementer Downloader (experimental feature)!
+You can use URLI on image gallery or thumbnail websites, forums, or any site that keeps its URLs organized sequentially in a pattern.

 Features:
 - Auto Incrementing